intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/tdx_sample_app/README.md

 ### Prerequisites

-- Kindly adhere to the outlined steps below for installing both <b>Docker</b> and <b>docker-compose</b>—essential tools for running these applications within Docker containers.
+- Kindly adhere to the outlined steps below for installing both <b>Docker</b> and <b>docker compose</b>—essential tools for running these applications within Docker containers.

   - Use <b>Docker version 20.10.17 or a more recent release</b>.
 Refer to the guide at https://docs.docker.com/engine/install/ubuntu/ for detailed instructions on Docker installation.

-  - Use <b>docker-compose version 1.29.2 or a more recent release</b>.
-Follow the steps outlined at https://docs.docker.com/compose/install/linux/#install-the-plugin-manually for installing docker-compose.
+  - Use <b>docker compose version 1.29.2 or a more recent release</b>.
+Follow the steps outlined at https://docs.docker.com/compose/install/linux/#install-the-plugin-manually for installing docker compose.

 - A pre-production TDX host with the TDX kernel and TD installed.
 - The TDX host must be able to generate quotes.